-The Knowledge Network delivers actionable, evidence-based practices to people who can improve building performance.
+The Research into Practice Program delivers actionable, evidence-based practices to people who can improve building performance.
 It enables them to understand and adopt integrated solutions to achieve continuous high performance in buildings.

 National Academy of Sciences’ Report “Achieving High-Performance Federal Facilities: Strategies and Approaches for Transformational Change